ihmeuw/vivarium_research/docs/source/gbd2020_models/causes/measles/index.rst

      - False
      -
    * - YLL age group start
-     - Post Neonatal
+     - 6-11 months
-     - GBD age group id is 4
+     - GBD age group id is 389
    * - YLL age group end
      - 50 to 54 years
      - GBD age group id is 15
    * - YLD age group start
-     - Post Neonatal
+     - 6-11 months
-     - GBD age group id is 4
+     - GBD age group id is 389
    * - YLD age group end
      - 50 to 54 years
-     - GBD age group id is
+     - GBD age group id is 15

 Notably, our cause model as described accounts for the number of simulants that enter the recovered state by becoming infected with measles and recovering, but does not consider simulants who enter the recovered state by receiving the measles vaccine without becoming infected with measles.
 Therefore, we are underestimating the prevalence of the recovered state in our model.
 This strategy was employed so that the size of the susceptible and recovered populations at model initialization will remain stable as the simulation runs and simulants progress through the SIR cause model (this is an improvement from our previous assumption that there was zero prevalence of the recovered state upon model initialization, which caused an decrease in the susceptible population and an increase in the recovered population over time, which affected calibration of simulation incidence and mortality rates to GBD rates); see note below.